8051Enthusiast/yabo/doc/intro.md

 }
 ```

-If the parser is constant-sized, we can get the length of the parser without applying it by using `.sizeof`:
+If the parser has a constant size, we can get the length of the parser without applying it by using `.sizeof`:
 ```
 def *padded_to_1024 = {
   let parser = const_sized2(u8, u16l)